octoTurnip/papermc-on-bedrock/README.md

-# Create a Minecraft server running PaperMC + Geyser + Floodgate + ViaVersion in a Docker container.
+# Create a Minecraft server running PaperMC in a Docker container.
+Also pre-packed with Geyser + Floodgate + ViaVersion.

 GitHib: https://github.com/octoturnip/